guard/guard/README.md

 * `:guardfile`          - The path to a valid Guardfile.
 * `:guardfile_contents` - A string representing the content of a valid Guardfile

-Without any options given, Guard will look for a Guardfile in your current directory and if it does not find one, it will look in your `$HOME` directory for one.
+Remember, without any options given, Guard will look for a Guardfile in your current directory and if it does not find one, it will look for it in your `$HOME` directory.

 For instance, you could use it as follow: